Skip to Main Content

 If you’re ready to take out a personal loan for solar panels, follow these four steps:

-1. Check your credit.
-When you apply for a personal loan, the lender will check your credit to determine your creditworthiness — so it’s a good idea to take a look at your credit beforehand to see where you stand.
+1. Check your credit: When you apply for a personal loan, the lender will check your credit to determine your creditworthiness — so it’s a good idea to take a look at your credit beforehand to see where you stand.
 You can use a site like AnnualCreditReport.com to review your credit reports for free.
 If you find any errors, dispute them with the appropriate credit bureaus to potentially boost your score.

-2. Compare lenders and pick a loan option.
-Be sure to shop around and compare as many personal loan lenders as you can to find the right loan for your needs.
+2. Compare lenders and pick a loan option: Be sure to shop around and compare as many personal loan lenders as you can to find the right loan for your needs.
 Consider not only interest rates but also repayment terms, any fees charged by the lender, and eligibility requirements.
 After you’ve done your research, choose the loan option that works best for your needs.

-3. Complete the application.
-Once you’ve picked a lender, you’ll need to complete a full application and submit any required documentation, such as tax returns or pay stubs.
+3. Complete the application: Once you’ve picked a lender, you’ll need to complete a full application and submit any required documentation, such as tax returns or pay stubs.

-4. Get your funds.
-If you’re approved, the lender will have you sign for the loan so the funds can be released to you.
+4. Get your funds: If you’re approved, the lender will have you sign for the loan so the funds can be released to you.
 The time to fund for a personal loan is usually about one week — though some lenders will fund loans as soon as the same or next business day after approval.

-Check Out: 17 Installment Loans to Consider
+Check Out: Best Installment Loans

 Is it worth it to get solar panels?